ybur-yug/numbers-in-js-were-confusing-me/README.md

 - I know that primitives in other languages have a fixed allocation of memory.
 Java is a good example of this.
 - Objects can be the null value, and this is a primitive.
 So maybe a primitive is an `Object`?
 - All primitives arent the same though, so `null` might be the exception and not the rule
-- It seems prototypes make everythingA
+- It seems prototypes make everything
 - Null might sort of be an object but none of the other primitives (including the set of **all** numbers in JavaScript) are not, seemingly

-So when I really started to think about this it seemed that it was just quite strange that `Object.is` would take a primitive as an argument because primitives, outside `null`, from what I have seen thus far are not at all in fact `Object` types, However, I thought maybe next it was best I ignore this and instead try to grok `-0` and `+0` even if there is another weird thing I want to investigate.
+So when I really started to think about this it seemed that it was just quite strange that `Object.is` would take a primitive as an argument because primitives, outside `null`, from what I have seen thus far are not at all in fact `Object` types,

-## Numbers In JavaScript (Specifically,`0` and its cousins)
-This is where it starts to get interesting.
+Now, what if we take these definitions and go straight to the number specification with this knowledge?

 If we poke through our index we get 3 sections back to back that just the title can answer some questions for us.

 ```text